-Talcum powder is popular as a bath and body item because of its ability to absorb moisture.
-In its natural form talc is typically gray, green, or white, and it has a greasy texture.
-Most commercial talcum powders are white in color and have a soothing, drying effect on the skin that helps prevent the friction that causes heat rash.
+Talcum powder has been popular as a bath and body item and for infant care because of its ability to absorb moisture.
+In its natural form, it is gray, green or white and has a greasy texture.
+Most commercial talcum powders are white in color and have a soothing, silky feel with a drying effect on the skin that helps prevent the friction that causes heat rash.
 It can also be effective for reducing or eliminating body odor.

 Talcum Powder Ovarian Cancer Risk